Last updated on July 7th, 2019

 - Natural & Organic Beauty Shop etc.

-How to start an E-commerce Business in Nigeria with 7 Simple Steps
+How to start eCommerce Business in Nigeria with 7 Simple Steps

-Now, we’re going to be looking at the various necessary steps that need to be taken in other to have a successful e-commerce business in Nigeria.
+Now, we’re going to be looking at the various necessary steps.
+This includes what you need to do in other to have a successful e-commerce business in Nigeria.

 Step One: Secure Your Business Name with CAC